 If 8 GPM isn’t enough to satisfy your hot water needs with the H3S model, then consider the upgraded H3 model instead from Takagi.
 This unit offers you all the same features as the hot water heater described above, but with a maximum output of 10 GPM instead.
 The pricing difference is quite minimal between the two units, so you’re essentially purchasing access to an extra faucet over the next decade (or two) for less than $100 more.
 If you’re attracted to a gas tankless heater and love what this brand can provide, then this is the best water heater for you.
 Period.

 Rheem makes some outstanding tank-based water heaters.
-Sometimes, however, that isn’t the best gas water heater for a home.
+Sometimes, however, a tank isn’t the best fit for a home.
 This tankless model, which offers a low NOx experience with an indoor direct-vent design, gives you more options.
 It is designed more for smaller households than larger ones, offering a max 6.4 GPM – but with just a 35F-degree temperature rise.
 It does include a remote control and 10 feet of thermostat wire in the box for an easy installation process for a local professional.

 The best gas water heater reviews will help you find an affordable way to get all the hot water you need.
 Whether you go tankless or you prefer a traditional design, you’ll get a great price on the appliance you need today.